 Officer Wagner came to us with five years of law enforcement experience with both the Farmington Police Department and the University of Maine at Farmington.
 Officer Wagner also has a masters degree and is a certified firearms instructor through the Maine Criminal Justice Academy.

-Officer Schafran was sworn in as Cape Elizabeth's newest police officer on May 7, 2019.
+Reserve Officer Schafran was sworn in as Cape Elizabeth's newest police officer on May 7, 2019.

 She is a certified field training officer, firearms instructor, domestic violence instructor, and glock armorer.
 For eight years before coming to Cape Elizabeth, Officer Schafran had been a police officer at the State University of New York at Buffalo.